smartupdev/smartup-dapp-ui/rs.md

   - Yes => next
   - No => Archived
 ### 3. Proposal
-- Member vote pass/fail
+- Member not admin vote pass/fail
 - lock ct if they voted
 - Period: 14d(TBC)
-- Result: Voting result(Majority) + 5% vote rate
+- Result: Voting result(Majority) + 30% vote rate
   - Yes => send initial funding to proposer + next(if has milestone)
   - No => Archived
 ### 4. Ongoing